firefly-iii/firefly-iii/.github/security.md

 2. explain how the vulnerability can actually be abused by a nefarious third party, and
 3. try to limit the verbosity of your report.

+At the discretion of the maintainer of the developer, your report may be closed without resolve.

 ## Credits

 This security policy is based on [Harbor](https://github.com/goharbor/harbor)'s security policy.